Can Firemouth Cichlid Live With Pictus Catfish?

 Tank Requirements for Firemouth Cichlid + Pictus Catfish

 To keep Firemouth Cichlid and Pictus Catfish together, you need at minimum a 55 gallon tank.
-Pictus Catfish should be kept in a school of 3+.
+Firemouth Cichlid should be kept in a school of 6+.
+Pictus Catfish should be kept in a school of 4+.
 Provide adequate filtration, stable temperature with a heater, and hiding spots to reduce stress.

 Species Profiles